kengwit/CrackDetectorDoc/README.md

 <br/>![](./figures/CNN1.PNG	)<br/><br/>

+We test binary cross-entropy and categorical cross-entropy losses.
+For the former, the CNN resembles that described in the above figure whereas for the latter, layer 7 (L7) is replaced by a single node, and the softmax activation function is replaced by the sigmoid function.

+To minimize overfitting, dropout regularization is used between layer 6 (L6) and layer 7 (L6).
+The dropout rate is set to 0.5.

-In the implementation here, we use the Adams solver instead of the Stochastic Gradient Descent described in the paper.
+We use the Adams solver instead of the Stochastic Gradient Descent described in the paper.
+The learning rate is set at $5.e^{-5}$

+Batch size is set to 64.

 # Code